govindarajansn/React-full/README.md

 - HMR = Hot Module Replacement (hit save - it automatically renders in the website)
 - file watching algorithm - written in c++ (keeps eye on everything)
 - Caching - Faster Builds
+- Image optimization
+- prod build - minify the files - Bundling
+- compress the file
+- consistent hashing (read about it)
+- code splitting
+- differntial bundling (when app is hosted; app can be in edge, chrome. support older browsers as well)
+- error handling
+- also help to host in https
+- tree shaking (remove unused code for you)